gagan0123/shortcode-widget/README.md

 ## Changelog ##

+### 1.5.1 ###
+* Unescaped title back in the code as some escaping it was creating issues with other plugins.

 ### 1.5 ###
-* Added icon and screenshots
+* Added icon and screenshots.
-* Escaping some values that could have been overridden by the translations
+* Escaping some values that could have been overridden by the translations.
-* Added pot file for translations
+* Added pot file for translations.
 * Change in calling of widget_text filter with new parameter that was added in WordPress 4.4.1

 ### 1.4 ###
 * Updated compatibility with WordPress 4.8
-* Reversed the order of changelog
+* Reversed the order of changelog.

 ### 1.3 ###
-* Minor bug fix
+* Minor bug fix.
-* Changed tested up to version number
+* Changed tested up to version number.
 * Made it translation ready, constant was being used for text domains, silly error, I know :)

 ### 1.2 ###
-* Corrections in text domain and added one more string as translatable
+* Corrections in text domain and added one more string as translatable.

 ### 1.1 ###
-* Reflecting the changes that have been done to the default text widget over the years
+* Reflecting the changes that have been done to the default text widget over the years.

 ### 1.0 ###
 * Tested with WP 4.0